tlsnotary/docs-mdbook/research/ghash.typ

 ==== Performance Analysis
-The protocol has no offline communication, everything takes place online with 3 rounds (steps 2, 3, 6).
-The bandwidth of the protocol is
-$1026 dot (128 + 128^2) + 1026 dot 128 + 128 approx 2.1 "MB"$.
+The protocol has no offline communication, all the communication takes place online with 1.5 rounds (steps 2, 3, 6).
+The bandwidth of the protocol is $1026 dot (128 + 128^2) + 1026 dot 128 + 128 approx 2.1 "MB"$.

 === ROLE + OLE Protocol